 This course is delivered online using our learning platform Equal.
-Students must have full use of either a PC, Laptop, Tablet or a smart phone.
+Students must have full use of either a PC or Laptop.
 You will need access to the Internet.

 This qualification will provide learners who are already working, or who are intending to work, in the health and social care sector, with knowledge and understanding of end of life care in order to support their role and develop their career

 You must already hold a L1 or equivalent English qualification.

 - Delivered via online distance learning allowing you to choose when and where you study

 - Engaging and interactive activities that stretch learners’ thinking and help put their new, extended knowledge into practice

 - Study will develop learners’ knowledge, skills and confidence to enhance their future work and life